 Now that she knows her options, she can choose the best insurance that fits her budget.
 Your quotes will differ — the only way to find the best deal is to check the numbers for yourself.

-What Happens if I Drive Without Insurance in Louisiana?
+What are the Penalties for Driving Without Insurance in Louisiana?

 You can be even be punished if someone else hits you and you don’t have insurance.
 Louisiana has a “No Pay, No Play” law that prohibits uninsured motorists from collecting the first $25,000 in property damage and the first $15,000 in personal injury losses, no matter who caused the accident.